mialkin/docs/csharp/concurrency/synchronization/signaling.md

 // Output:
 // Waiting...
 // Signaling from thread 5.
+Number of remaining signals required to set the event: 4
+// Signaling from thread 5.
 Number of remaining signals required to set the event: 3
+// Incrementing count by 1
 // Signaling from thread 6.
+Number of remaining signals required to set the event: 3
+// Signaling from thread 5.
 Number of remaining signals required to set the event: 2
 // Signaling from thread 4.
 Number of remaining signals required to set the event: 1
 // End
 ```